murakuma/enmove/packages/conf-ts/README.md

 ### `conf-ts`

-The basic configuration of this module and all of other more-specific configurations in this module inherit from this, which declares common compiler settings to utilize TypeScript features.
+The most basic configuration of this module and all of other more-specific configurations in this module inherit from this, which declares common compiler settings to utilize TypeScript features.

 **WHEN TO USE**: Use this as the default tsconfig unless your code involves any react or DOM-related code.